mccainjl/siop_ml/README.md

 My team consisted primarily of myself and another programmer, with two other psychology students to provide information and support.
 I had an in-depth statistics background
 (including regression, the basis of machine learning) and experience with R, while he had relatively little background in machine learning but years of experience using Python.
-We were tasked by the competition with using Natural Language Programming (NLP) to analyze a set of open-ended text responses (called situational judgment items from job interviews) and generate a machine learning model using these to predict Big Five Personality scores.
+We were tasked by the competition with using Natural Language Programming (NLP) to analyze a set of open-ended text responses (called situational judgment items from job interviews) and generate a machine learning model using these to predict [Big Five Personality scores] (https://en.wikipedia.org/wiki/Big_Five_personality_traits).
 We received a training dataset to work on for the first couple of months, then a testing dataset to see what amount of added variance we were able to account for (measured by a RMSE idex).
 Both of these datasets can be found in the repo under the names 'siop_ml_train_participant.csv' and 'siop_ml_dev_participant.csv' respectively.